ctimmons/Lazy8/Lazy8.SqlClient/TSQL_GO_LEXICAL_SCANNER_README.md

 First, the word GO can appear in comments and string literals.
 Naively splitting on GO will most likely result in the T-SQL string being split in incorrect places.
-Second, if a regex is first used to remove block comments, that regex can remove the wrong text because string literals can contain character sequences like '/\*' and '*/'.
+Second, if a regex is first used to remove block comments, that regex can remove the wrong text because string literals can contain character sequences like '--', '/\*', and '*/'.
 This would cause the comment-removal regex to remove the wrong text.

 There are many other drawbacks to using regexes to parse T-SQL (or any non-linear data structure), but I'll stop here for the sake of brevity.

 4. Actual Solution

 The only bug-free solution I could think of was to create the GetTSqlBatchExtension static class with extension methods.
-It implements a lexical scanner to perform a single pass of the T-SQL code, identifying and ignoring any comments it encounters.
+It implements a lexical scanner that perform a single pass of the T-SQL code, identifying and ignoring any comments it encounters.
 When the scanner encounters a GO statement, the number of GO repetitions is determined (i.e. is the statement "GO &lt;count&gt;", or just "GO"?).
 The T-SQL batch string and GO count are placed in a TSqlBatch record.